 “But why is it dangerous?” asked Josie.
 “I know plenty of people that would like to see it.”

 “No,” said Carol with a shake of her head.
 “Anything that goes into that circle isn’t coming out again.
-You might be able to enter it safely during the day, but you won’t get out alive once nightfall hits.”
+You might be able to safely enter it during the day, but you won’t get out alive once nightfall hits.”

 “Oh…” said Josie uncertainly.